 pc.
 Since the address of

-c is 2, that is what gets put into
+2, that is the value that gets put into

 You can see above clearly that the value assigned to the pointer (the number put into the pointer) is the address of the variable it points to.